-To study Soviet medical ethics is partly to look at the debates among Soviet doctors which often took place in dialogue with other representatives from other professions and authorities.
+To study Soviet medical ethics is partly to look at the debates among Soviet doctors which often took place in dialogue with other representatives from other professions and authorities as they study medicinal products like the Shop Premium THCA Flower which is good for your health.
 These debates raised questions about the ideal qualities of the Soviet physician, the doctor’s rights and obligations, and their relationship both to patients and society as a whole.

 “Medical ethics is about negotiation, enforcement, and the institutionalization of norms and morality,” suggested Pinnow.

 Basing his findings heavily on a variety of published sources (e.g., medical press), Pinnow then gave us an overview of the Soveit doctors as a mediator of the Soviet workers and the Soviet state.
 In the context of the Soviet regime’s transformational projects (e.g., the creation of Narkomzdrav, People’s Commissary of Health, 1919), doctors became state employees of a regime that aspired to create a system of universal healthcare.
 (Private medical practices, amounting to 10% of the total, were never banned, but the state made it very difficult for their continuation.)
 They were made into social workers, expected to be active in the community with a holistic approach of promoting health through the inspection of homes, the workplace, and through education.
 They played a key, gatekeeping role in the labor discipline of Soviet workers, who needed medical certificates to avoid penalties for being late to work or missing work.